microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Confirm-MgRiskyServicePrincipalCompromised](Confirm-MgRiskyServicePrincipalCompromised.md)
 Confirm one or more riskyServicePrincipal objects as compromised.
 This action sets the targeted service principal account's risk level to high.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Confirm-MgRiskyUserCompromised](Confirm-MgRiskyUserCompromised.md)
 Confirm one or more riskyUser objects as compromised.
 This action sets the targeted user's risk level to high.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgDataPolicyOperation](Get-MgDataPolicyOperation.md)
 Retrieve the properties of a dataPolicyOperation object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgDataPolicyOperationCount](Get-MgDataPolicyOperationCount.md)
 Get the number of the resource

 ### [Get-MgIdentityApiConnector](Get-MgIdentityApiConnector.md)
 Read the properties of an identityApiConnector object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgIdentityApiConnectorCount](Get-MgIdentityApiConnectorCount.md)
 Get the number of the resource

 ### [Get-MgIdentityB2XUserFlow](Get-MgIdentityB2XUserFlow.md)
 Retrieve the properties and relationships of a b2xIdentityUserFlow object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgIdentityB2XUserFlowApiConnectorConfiguration](Get-MgIdentityB2XUserFlowApiConnectorConfiguration.md)
 Configuration for enabling an API connector for use as part of the self-service sign-up user flow.